 How far are the community partner sites from campus?
 All ARAC Site Partnerships are within Durham, not exceeding a 15-minute commute.
 Once you are onboarded as a tutor, the Semester Site Scheduling Tool will inform you of the partnered site locations.
 ARAC also offers free van transportation to most sites and others are within walking distance.

 What kind of work will I do?
 Will I always be in a classroom setting?
 Classroom teachers utilize tutors in a variety of ways (individual and small group settings), but tutor feedback indicates that the greatest use of tutors is one-on-one with students identified by the classroom teacher as needing additional support in literacy and/or math content areas.
 Most classrooms are set up so a tutor can work privately with a student or a small group of students while other classroom activities occur.

 What if I am unhappy with the work I am assigned by my teacher, or don’t get along with my teacher?

 Your role is to provide academic assistance to students, under the direction and supervision of a teacher.
 This may take many forms.
 Your role is not to be a clerical, administrative or disciplinary aide to the teacher.
-Of course, everyone pitches in at times to make a classroom run smoothly, so you may occasionally be asked to help out with clerical tasks, make copies, straighten the room, etc. But if these are the primary tasks your teacher is giving you, you should contact the ARAC Program Staff.
+Of course, at times, the classroom teacher may ask for additional assistance to allow a classroom to run smoothly, but, if these are the primary tasks your teacher is giving you, you should contact the ARAC Program Staff.
 They will help you to discuss your proper role with the teacher.
 Please don’t wait until the end of the semester to report these issues.
-They are uncommon but they do occur.
-Notify us as it is happening and we will work with you to improve the situation.
+They are uncommon, but they do occur.
+Please notify the ARAC Program Staff as it is happening and we will work with you to improve the situation.
 We do not want you to be unhappy or poorly utilized in this job.
 If necessary, we will change your assignment.